bonifield/autoreconParser/README.md

 # autoreconParser
 Parses various scan outputs into JSON, and best used with [AutoRecon](https://github.com/Tib3rius/AutoRecon) or a matching file hierarchy.
+This project *will* be updated with Splunk configurations, dashboards, etc to make a one-stop shop for all things recon.

 ## Usage
 ```